Kynurenine

+Biosynthesis

+Kynurenine gives its name to the kynurenine pathway which leads from the amino acid tryptophan to many important enzyme cofactors including niacin and nicotinamide adenine dinucleotide.

+Three enzymes present in different organisms and tissues are known to catalyse the oxidation of the pyrrole ring in tryptophan, giving the N-formyl deriative which is subsequently hydrolysed to kynurenine.
+These are tryptophan dioxygenase, indoleamine 2,3-dioxygenase and indoleamine 2,3-dioxygenase 2.

+The kynurenine pathway, which connects tryptophan with quinolinic acid and also gives kynurenic acid.

+Metabolism

+In the main pathway to quinolinic acid, the next step is an oxidation reaction catalysed by kynurenine 3-hydroxylase, which uses oxygen and nicotinamide adenine dinucleotide phosphate (NADPH) to place a phenolic group next to the aromatic amine.

+In an alternative metabolic process which is enhanced in inflammatory responses, the enzyme kynureninase produces anthranilic acid and L-alanine.

+A third outcome for metabolism is by the action of kynurenine-oxoglutarate transaminase, which gives kynurenic acid by transamination with α-ketoglutaric acid.

+Clinical effects

 Kynurenine protects the eye by absorbing UV light, especially in the UVA region (315–400 nm).
 Kynurenine is present in the lens and retina as one of multiple tryptophan derivatives produced in the eye, including 3-hydroxykynurenine, that together provide UV protection and aid in enhancing visual acuity.
 The use of kynurenine as a UV filter is consistent with its photostability and low photosensitization, owing to its efficient relaxation from the UV-induced excited state.
 The concentration of this UV filter decreases with age, and this loss of free kynurenine and the concomitant formation of relatively more photosensitizing kynurenine derivatives and kynurenine-protein conjugates may contribute to the formation of cataracts.

 Evidence suggests that increased kynurenine production may precipitate depressive symptoms associated with interferon treatment for hepatitis C. Cognitive deficits in schizophrenia are associated with imbalances in the enzymes that break down kynurenine.
 Blood levels of kynurenine are reduced in people with bipolar disorder.
 Kynurenine production is increased in Alzheimer's disease and cardiovascular disease where its metabolites are associated with cognitive deficits and depressive symptoms.
 Kynurenine is also associated with tics.
-Myokines regulate it's metabolism.
+Myokines regulate its metabolism.

-Kynureninase catalyzes the conversion of kynurenine into anthranilic acid while kynurenine-oxoglutarate transaminase catalyzes its conversion into kynurenic acid.
-Kynurenine 3-hydroxylase catalyzes the conversion of kynurenine to 3-hydroxykynurenine.

 Kynurenine has also been identified as one of two compounds that makes up the pigment that gives the goldenrod crab spider its yellow color.

-The kynurenine pathway, which connects quinolinic acid to tryptophan.
-The pathway is named for the first intermediate, kynurenine, which is a precursor to kynurenic acid and 3-hydroxykynurenine.

 Kynurenine pathway dysfunction

-Dysfunctional states of distinct steps of the kynurenine pathway (such as kynurenine, kynurenic acid, quinolinic acid, anthranilic acid, 3-hydroxykynurenine) have been described for a number of disorders, including:
+Dysfunctional states of distinct steps of the kynurenine pathway have been described for a number of disorders, including: